SNUDerek/RecurrentTextClassification/README.md

 dsh9470@snu.ac.kr

 ## HOW TO RUN:
-1. place your sentences and classes text files in the /datasets directory
+1. place your sentences and classes text files in the /datasets directory (use `brown_corp_generator.py` to generate toy data with NLTK)
 2. edit parameters in config.py
 3. run main.py
 4. profit! ...maybe

 ## NOTES:
-none at the moment...
+NB: this is not designed for amazing efficiency, especially the preprocessing. `sklearn` preprocessing would help a lot.

 ## FILES:
 `main.py` : main file, run to use